Owenmzz/AndroidStudy/README.md

 Slowly boiling frogs will wear down passion and willpower, but facing new challenges every day will make one stronger!

-## Week 1 - March 3, 2025 - March 9, 2025
+## Week 1 - March 3, 2025 - March 9, 2025(Done)
 **Learning Content:**
-1. Chapters 1-3 of "Android Programming: The Big Nerd Ranch Guide (4th Edition)" (PDF located in the root directory)
+1. Chapters 1-3 of "Android Programming: The Big Nerd Ranch Guide (4th Edition)" (PDF located in the assets directory)

 **What I Learned:**
 1. How to create an Android project